 List everything you have to do – including all the personal stuff.
 Review your list and ask yourself:

-- What’s the best use of my time?
+- What’s the best use of my available time?

-- What can be deferred to later … next year or done by someone else?
+- What can be deferred or delayed to later … next week, next year?

 - How long will each task take?